 Yes!
-If the person you are suing (the defendant) wants to sue you, they may file a small claims (counterclaim) against you.
+If the person you are suing (the defendant) wants to sue you, s/he may file a small claims counterclaim against you.

-In the Small Claims Court, a counterclaim can only be for money.
-In Nassau and Suffolk counties the limit is \$5000.
-In NYC you may counterclaim for up to \$10000.
+In Small Claims Court, a counterclaim can only be for money, and the limit is \$5000.
 The defendant will have to pay a \$5 filing fee plus the cost of mailing to file a counterclaim.